SMART-Dal/codegreen/README.md

 Codegreen is a Python package and CLI tool for energy profiling of Python code.
 It allows measuring the energy consumption of Deep learning framework APIs like TensorFlow.

+## Prerequisites

+Codegreen requires the following hardware:

+- Intel processor
+- NVIDIA GPU

+The Intel processor is needed for accessing the RAPL power sensors.
+An NVIDIA GPU is required for profiling GPU usage via `nvidia-smi`.

 ## Installation

 ```